SilbigerLab/Protocols/Probe_and_Logger_Protocols/HOBO_pH_Logger/README.md

 1. If the calibration is more than 7 days old, the HOBOmobile app will automatically prompt to recalibrate when you select "Configure & Start".

+2. Rinse the probe with DI water.

 2. Fill sensor cap with appropriate 4, 7, or 10 buffer and follow the apps instructions to calibrate.
+Be sure to rinse probe with DI water between calibrating with each buffer.

 **Tris Calibration**